python/cpython/Doc/library/argparse.rst

 ^^^^^^^

 Some command-line arguments should be selected from a restricted set of values.
-These can be handled by passing an iterable object as the *choices* keyword argument to :meth:`~ArgumentParser.add_argument`.
+These can be handled by passing an iterable as the *choices* keyword argument to :meth:`~ArgumentParser.add_argument`.
 When the command line is parsed, argument values will be checked, and an error message will be displayed if the argument was not one of the acceptable values::